websauna/websauna/docs/source/reference/glossary.rst

 Glossary
 ========

+Many glossary descrpitions are taken from `Wikipedia <https://en.wikipedia.org/>`__.

 .. glossary::
     :sorted:

     ACID
         In computer science, ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties that guarantee that database transactions are processed reliably. `More info <https://en.wikipedia.org/wiki/ACID>`__.

+    ACL
+        An access control list (ACL), with respect to a computer file system, is a list of permissions attached to an object.
+An ACL specifies which users or system processes are granted access to objects, as well as what operations are allowed on given objects. `Read about ACL in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/1.0-branch/narr/security.html#elements-of-an-acl>`__.

     admin
         The admin section of a Websauna site.
 Logged in users with admin privileges can go to this section and see and edit all the site data. :doc:`Read Websauna admin documentation <../narrative/crud/admin>`.